almet/notmyidea/content/dev/carto-forms.rst

 :author: Alexis Métaireau, Mathieu Leplatre
 :tags: GIS, forms
 :lang: en
-:status: draft

 We have a plan.
+A "fucking good" one.

 A bunch of friends asked me twice for quite the same thing: a webpage with a form, tied to a map generation with some information filtering.
 They didn't